tanay-jaiman/EffortLogger/README.md

 # How to use 💻 -

-1. Import the files by either ssh-ing into the repository (for this on mac, go to the repository on github and select the code dropdown, copy the ssh and insert into terminal) or downloading and importing the files
+1. Import the files by either ssh-ing into the repository (for this on mac, go to the repository on github and select the code dropdown, copy the ssh and insert into terminal) or by downloading and importing the files

-2. Run the HelloApplication.java file `javac HelloApplication.java` to compile the file and `/HelloApplication` to run it, if permission errors arise use `chmod +x HelloApplication` and try running again.
+2. Run the HelloApplication.java file `javac HelloApplication.java` to compile the file and `/HelloApplication` to run it, if permission errors arise use `sudo chmod +x HelloApplication` and try running again.

-3. Most of the work is going to be in hello-view.fxml to build the UI/UX or HelloController.java to interact with the various event listeners.
+3. Most of the work is going to be in hello-view.fxml or PlanningPoker.fxml to build the UI/UX or HelloController.java or PlanningPoker.java to interact with the various event listeners.

 # Notes 📝 -